Fluorky/8SEG-PICOW-THERMOMETER/README.md

 # 8SEG-PICOW-THERMOMETER
-Real time thermometer using PicoW, 8 SEG display and internal thermal sensor
+Real time thermometer using PicoW, 8 SEG display and internal thermal sensor.
+To use upload folder contents picoWfiles to Raspberry Pico W.

-To see how it works and how it connects, please watch "8SEG_PICOW_THERMOMETER_movie.mp4" and view "8SEG_PICOW_THERMOMETER_Photo.jpg."
+To see how it works and how it connects, please watch "8SEG_PICOW_THERMOMETER_movie.mp4" and view "8SEG_PICOW_THERMOMETER_Photo.jpg." in .movie folder.